 Use NirSoft’s WirelessKeyView to View All of Your Wi-Fi Passwords on Windows 10

 You can view saved passwords with built-in command-line tools in Windows, but we recommend NirSoft’s free WirelessKeyView application.
 It’s a lightweight tool you don’t even have to install to use—just download it, open the ZIP file, and then double-click the included EXE file (if you have file extensions hidden, open the “WirelessKeyView” application file).
 You’ll then see a list of saved network names and their passwords stored in Windows.

-Update: Some antivirus programs may say WirelessKeyView is malware.
+Note: Some antivirus programs may say WirelessKeyView is malware.
 That’s a false positive, if so—we’ve never had issues with NirSoft’s free utilities.
 Unlike many modern Windows programs, they don’t even contain adware.

 The “Network Name” column shows the name of the Wi-Fi network—in other words, its SSID.
 To find the password associated with a network, look under the “Key (Ascii)” column for that network name.
 This is the password you type to connect to that network.